roualdes/MATH131/_sources/week-03.md

 pd.crosstab(msleep["conservation"], msleep["vore"], normalize = "all").round(3)
 ```

-The plot equivalent of a cross tabulated table might be a grouped bar chart.
-As
+The plot equivalent of a cross tabulated table might be a grouped bar
-of 2023-12-20, the plotting package will yell at you if there are any missing
+chart.
+As of 2023-12-20, plotnine will yell at you if there are any
-data, so let's remove the missing data from our two variables of interest first.
+missing data, so let's remove the missing data from our two variables
+of interest first.

 ```{code-cell}
 df = msleep.dropna(subset = ["conservation_cat_ord", "vore"])